-This spill was an example of the dangers of being unprepared.
-The Council began studying the issue of tankers in distress, and we participated in a process initiated by the Alaska Department of Environmental Conservation.
-As a result, a "places of refuge" matrix and detailed plans have been incorporated in the contingency planning process.
+The Council began studying the issue of tankers in distress following the 2002 tanker Prestige spill of 4 million gallons off northwest Spain.
+The Council subsequently participated in a process initiated by the Alaska Department of Environmental Conservation that resulted in the creation of a "places of refuge" matrix and detailed plans being incorporated in the contingency planning process.
 A place of refuge is an area where a disabled tanker could take shelter while repairs are made.

 While the expertise of ship captains and licensed pilots were systematically included in this effort, there is little actual experience in using these places of refuge.
-In 2016, the Council had the opportunity to use a high fidelity ship bridge simulator at the AVTEC Alaska Maritime Training Center in Seward to test these refuge sites.
-The simulator allows this to be done in a zero risk environment.
+In 2016, the Council had the opportunity to use a high-fidelity ship bridge simulator at the AVTEC Alaska Maritime Training Center in Seward to test these refuge sites.
+The simulator allows this to be done in a zero-risk environment.